Templarian/MaterialDesign-Site/src/content/guide-third-party.md

 # Third Party Developer Guide

-While MDI supports several first party libraries, utils, and components our core team leaves a lot of the integrations are supported by the third party community.
+While MDI supports several first party libraries, utils, and components our core team leaves a lot of the integrations up to the third party community.

 ## Who is a Third Party Developer?